 Elsewhere I have talked about the importance of creating demand for your service in order for your practice to grow.
 (See “Increasing therapist pay in private practice” and “Creating demand by marketing.”)
 And clearly, the lack of demand can constrain the number of sessions we provide.
 If we are not highly desired therapists, we will have many holes in our schedules.
 It will be hard to keep a full caseload.

 Collections rate – Range: $75 to $125 per session

-Several factors are affecting our average rate of collection is for a single hour of psychotherapy.
+Several factors are affecting our average hourly rate of collection is for a single hour of psychotherapy.
 I have seen practices with quite a wide range of collection rates that vary from clinician to clinician.
-The range can be pretty significant.
+The hourly wage range can be pretty significant.